 We have completed our development of our Engagement Steps assessment framework for students not yet engaged in subject specific learning and this is available now for schools to purchase.
 We have also completed development on our Cognition and Learning content for our Progression Steps and Primary Steps frameworks for pupils engaged in subject-specific learning.
 Please contact us for more information.

-The section below explains how we are changing our assessment frameworks within Connecting Steps in response to the recommendations.
+The section below explains how we are changing our assessment frameworks within Connecting Steps in response to the changes.

-The image below links to a document showing our proposed* changes to our SEND formative assessment frameworks based on the Rochford Review's recommendations on statutory assessment.
+The image below links to a document showing how we have updated our SEND formative assessment frameworks based on the Rochford Review's recommendations on statutory assessment.
 It includes information on the structure, content and how the decisions have been made.
 The document can be downloaded by clicking here.